 The Day of Judgement

 A Sermon on Romans 2:6-10Read more

 What will be revealed on the day of judgement?
-After a thorough study of the wrath and judgment of God, Dr. Martyn Lloyd-Jones examines Romans 2:6-10, which reveals the impending day of condemnation.
-Paul is preaching to both Jews and Gentiles explaining that the judgment will be both universal and individual.
-In the same way, no one will be judged according to their nation or their family; it is solely based on your heart and personal righteousness.
+After a thorough study of the wrath and judgment of God, in this sermon on Romans 2:6-10, Dr. Martyn Lloyd-Jones examines the impending day of condemnation.
+Paul is preaching to both Jews and Gentiles and explains that the judgment will be both universal and individual.
+In the same way, no one will be judged according to their nation or their family; it is solely based on the heart and personal righteousness.
 The entire human race will be characterized into two people groups: the righteous and the unrighteous.
-Dr. Lloyd-Jones further discusses how Paul differentiates these two groups.
-If you are seeking the glory of God, the honor that He gives, immortality in His presence, and righteousness by faith, then you will be granted eternal life.
-However, if you are malicious toward God, self-centered, and defiant of truth, you will be subject to tribulation and anguish.
-May we closely examine our hearts and always seek the righteousness of the Lord.
-This message also brings a great reminder to share the gospel with unbelievers, for they too will see the day of judgement.
+In the sermon titled “The Day of Judgement,” Dr. Lloyd-Jones further discusses how Paul differentiates these two groups.
+If one is seeking the glory of God, the honor that He gives, immortality in His presence, and righteousness by faith, then they will be granted eternal life.
+However, if a person is malicious toward God, self-centered, and defiant of truth, they will be subject to tribulation and anguish.
+May all closely examine their hearts and always seek the righteousness of the Lord.
+This message also brings a great reminder to share the gospel with unbelievers, for they also will see the day of judgement.

 Romans 2:6-10, New American Standard Bible

 6who will repay each person according to his deeds: 7to those who by perseverance in doing good seek glory, honor, and immortality, He will give eternal life; 8but to those who are self-serving and do not obey the truth, but obey unrighteousness, He will give wrath and indignation.
 9There will be tribulation and distress for every soul of mankind who does evil, for the Jew first and also for the Greek, 10but glory, honor, and peace to everyone who does what is good, to the Jew first and also to the Greek.